BEST WESTERN Bay Harbor Hotel

 Connecting Tampa's waterfront to downtown Tampa's vibrant culture, the Tampa Riverwalk stretches from Cotanchobee Fort Brooke Park to Curtis Hixon Waterfront Park on the Gibson Channel and the Hillsborough River.

-Take a tour of the beautiful campus, which includes architectural hallmarks like Plant Hall and the Henry B. Plant Museum.
-Art lovers can visit the Scarfone/Hartley Gallery in the R.K.
+Take a tour of the beautiful campus, which includes architectural hallmarks like Plant Hall, Henry B. Plant Museum, and the Scarfone/Hartley Gallery in the R.K.
 Bailey Arts Studios.

 Whether you're looking for souvenirs to take home, a new piece of your wardrobe, or if you forgot to pack swim trunks, head for the WestShore Plaza.
 A massive enclosed shopping mall in Tampa, WestShore Plaza was opened in 1967, features 115 stores, and a total retail floor area of more than one million square feet.